Kurfürstendamm: History

 Unlike the adjacent streets, the Kurfürstendamm developed out of a historic corduroy road (Damm) laid out by the Brandenburg margraves to reach the Grunewald hunting lodge, which was erected about 1542 at the behest of the Hohenzollern elector Joachim II Hector.
 Although the exact date of the building is unknown, an unnamed causeway leading from the Stadtschloss through the swampy area between the settlements of Charlottenburg (then called Lietzow) and Wilmersdorf to Grunewald is already depicted in a 1685 map.
 The name Churfürsten Damm was first mentioned between 1767 and 1787.

 From 1875 the former bridlepath was embellished as a boulevard with a breadth of 53 m on the personal initiative of chancellor Otto von Bismarck, who also proposed the building of the Grunewald mansions colony at its western end.
 In 1882, Ernst Werner von Siemens presented his Elektromote trolley bus concept at an experimental track near Halensee station.
 The nearby Lunapark opened in 1909, then Europe's largest amusement park, modelled on Coney Island, where boxer Max Schmeling won his first title of a German Lightheavyweight Champion in 1926.
 After a long period of decline the park was finally closed in 1933.
 Large parts are today covered by the Stadtautobahn.

 In 1913 the new Marmorhaus cinema opened.
 A number of major film premieres were held here during the silent era.

 Especially during the "Golden Twenties" the Kurfürstendamm area of the "New West" was a centre of leisure and nightlife in Berlin, an era that ended with the Great Depression and the Nazi Machtergreifung in 1933.

-On Sep 12, 1931, radical antisemite, Nazi Wolf-Heinrich Graf von Helldorff organizes a riot, about a thousand men appear from within the crowd on the streets and start attacking people who they think are Jewish, scream at them and then they beat them, scream anti-Jewish threats at them.
+On Sep 12, 1931, radical antisemite, Nazi Wolf-Heinrich Graf von Helldorff organized a riot, about a thousand men appeared from within the crowd on the streets and started attacking people whom they believed to be Jewish.